pubkey/rxdb/docs-src/plugins.md

              * @param {object} prototype of RxCollection */
             RxCollection: (proto) => {
-                proto.hello = function(){
+                proto.hello = function() {
                     return 'world';
                 };
             }
         },
         /**
-         * some methods are static and can be overwritten in the overwriteable-object */
+         * some methods are static and can be overwritten in the overwritable-object */
         overwritable: {
             validatePassword: function(password) {